RebeccaHartley/castle-farm/content/barn.md

 Castle Farm is the perfect setting for your wedding, event or special occasion.
 A working farm, beautiful rolling countryside and a peaceful, tranquil backdrop for your big day.
-The farm offers you an ideal location to guarantee a perfect day that will be individual, personal, and be remembered for years to come.
+The farm offers you an ideal location to guarantee a perfect day that will be individual, a break from the norm, and be remembered for years to come.

 ## Where it all began...